lino-framework/lino/docs/about/index.rst

 Features
 --------

-Since Lino is, technically speaking, "only" a collection of extensions to Django, the following features (copied from the
-`Django website <https://www.djangoproject.com/>`_)
-also apply to Lino:
+Lino applications are, technically speaking, normal Django projects, so the following features (copied from the `Django website <https://www.djangoproject.com/>`_) also apply to Lino: